 Maybe mornings at your home look similar to how mine did 6 months ago.
 You know, the little creatures wake up and hang around in the pajamas until you lose your cool and start yelling.
 Don’t you dare tell me that my kids are the only ones that have the propensity to go into super-slow mo while whining and complaining about getting ready?!
 Ha!

 I was so sick of nagging the kids to get ready.
 I needed a solution.

 Look, if you have little people running around, (or laying around) not doing anything to get going, it gets frustrating fast.

-Personally, I’d tell them multiple times to do something as simple as get dressed or put dirty laundry in the hamper.
+Personally, I’d tell them multiple times to do something as simple as getting dressed or putting dirty laundry in the hamper.
 For real, these are such simple tasks but my kiddos outnumber me.
 And let’s face it, I’m busy trying to get my day underway too.
 So I had to figure out a way to get them on board with a routine.
 Scratch that, I needed to find a way to get them excited about getting everything done.
-AND I had to remove the nag-factor.
+AND I had to remove the nag factor.

 Here it is…